 Q: What makes Blue Morpho different from other retreat centers?
 Blue Morpho, founded by Hamilton Souther, is the only center led by a Western-recognized Maestro Medico Vegetalista with over 24 years of continuous practice.
 Our setting, our facilitation standards, our group sizes, and our integration depth are all structured to prioritize your genuine healing, not your experience as a product.

 Q: How do I get started?
-Visit our website or reach out directly:
+Review our retreat preparation guide, then reach out directly:

 Blue Morpho tours